Licensed in All 50 States Letters Accepted Nationwide 100% Money-Back Guarantee

 Illogical Accommodation Requests

-A request can be denied when there’s no link between the disability and the assistance the animal provides.
-For instance, if the documentation doesn’t specify a physical condition or explain how the animal helps its owner.
+A request can be denied when there's no logical connection between the disability and the assistance the animal provides.

 Apartment Size Constraints